Insculpo/Sandbox_Galaxy/Stellar_Abyss_Setting_Bible/General_Abyss/Biochemistries.md

+The catalogue/roster of biochemistries that exist within the scope of the Stellar Abyss.
+May include example worlds of each one as well.

 ## Chart of Molecular Life

 This it the chart of molecular life.
 There is life outside the scope of those formed from chemical reactions - Nuclear forces can also in some circumstances create forms of life, for instance - but this chart is mostly concerned with chemical reactions.
 There is obviously a lot more than this, but this chart is the general one used for the most common forms of life.

 **Definitions**

-Solvent - The fluid/gas used for dissolve lots of Polymer Type - The base atom type used to make the polymers used by this Life Metabolic Control - Kind of metabolic control used by these organisms Temperature Range - Range of temperature they occur at (solvent pegged) Pressure Range - Range of pressure they occur at (pressure pegged) Rate of Recurrence -The rate this kind of life occurs in our Galaxy Additional Info - Anything else
+* Solvent - The fluid/gas used for dissolve lots of
+* Polymer Type - The base atom type used to make the polymers used by this Life
+* Metabolic Control - Kind of metabolic control used by these organisms
+* Temperature Range - Range of temperature they occur at (solvent pegged)
+* Pressure Range - Range of pressure they occur at (pressure pegged)
+* Rate of Recurrence -The rate this kind of life occurs in our Galaxy
+* Additional Info - Anything else

  | **Solvent**       | **Polymer Type**           | **Metabolic Control** | **Temperature Range** |  **Pressure Range** | **Rate of Recurrence** | **Additional Info**
  | ------------- |:-----------------------------:| :---------------:| :--------------:| :--------------:| :-----------------:| ----------------:|